ashrith-devison/sangrah/README.md

 - **Interfaces**: Service & repository interfaces for testability
 - **Service Implementation**: All business logic in `servicesImpl/`, interfaces in `services/`, used by controllers
-- **File Upload**: Modular file upload, SHA256-named files, metadata stored in DB
-- **File Metadata**: Uses a `FileRepo` struct and interface for DB operations, following the same pattern as authentication
-- **Uploader Validation**: File uploads require the uploader to exist in the users table.
+- **File Upload**: Modular file upload, SHA256-named files, metadata stored in DB **File Metadata**: Uses a `FileRepo` struct and interface for DB operations, following the same pattern as authentication **Uploader Validation**: File uploads require the uploader to exist in the users table.
 Uploader checks are case-insensitive and trimmed of whitespace for reliability.
+**Public Sharing**: Files can be shared publicly via a generated token and link.
+When a file is made public, the `is_public` flag in the `user_files` table is set to `true` for that file and user, making it discoverable as public.
-- **Analytics**: Storage analytics endpoint aggregates file counts and deduplication savings using `reference_id` and `reference_count` from the metadata table
+**Analytics**: Storage analytics endpoint aggregates file counts and deduplication savings using `reference_id` and `reference_count` from the metadata table
-- **Config Loader**: Viper-based, loads from .env and environment
-- **Logging**: Zap logger with request ID for traceability
-- **Error Handling**: Proper HTTP status codes (400 for bad request, 409 for conflicts, etc.)
+**Config Loader**: Viper-based, loads from .env and environment **Logging**: Zap logger with request ID for traceability **Error Handling**: Proper HTTP status codes (400 for bad request, 409 for conflicts, etc.)
-- **API Docs**: Swagger UI at `/api/docs/`
+**API Docs**: Swagger UI at `/api/docs/`

 ---